Coronavirus (COVID-19) Leave of Absence Considerations

 As the full impact of this current threat is yet unknown, employers are strongly advised not to take a “wait and see”’ approach, but to put policies and processes in place to help their organizations weather this, and potentially any future, storm.
 These decisions should include multiple disciplines within your organization as it relates to broader risk and talent management strategies.

 For additional information, please visit MarshMMA.com Coronavirus Outbreak Information

 We’re here to help.
-Trion’s absence, disability and life experts are constantly developing innovative employee-benefit solutions to maximize workforce productivity, ensure compliance and enhance the employee experience.
+MMA ADL’s absence, disability and life experts are constantly developing innovative employee-benefit solutions to maximize workforce productivity, ensure compliance and enhance the employee experience.

 To learn more:

 No part of this document may be reproduced, quoted, or transmitted in any form or by any means (electronic, mechanical, photocopying, recording or by any information storage and retrieval system), without express, prior permission, in writing from Marsh & McLennan Agency, LLC.

 This document is not intended to be taken as advice regarding any individual situation and should not be relied upon as such.
 MMA ADL Group, a Marsh & McLennan Agency, LLC Company shall have no obligation to update this publication and shall have no liability to you or any other party arising out of this publication or any matter contained herein.
 Any statements concerning actuarial, tax, accounting or legal matters are based solely on our experience as consultants and are not to be relied upon as actuarial, accounting, tax or legal advice, for which you should consult your own professional advisors.
 Any modeling analytics or projections are subject to inherent uncertainty and the analysis could be materially affective if any underlying assumptions, conditions, information or factors are inaccurate or incomplete or should change.
 Copyright © 2020 MMA ADL Group, a Marsh & McLennan Agency, LLC Company.
 All rights reserved.